ryneeverett/mkcodes/tests/data/nest/more/why.md

 # why?

-We want to make sure that in more complext documentation structures, which may have multiple sub directories, we are still formatting name and paths correctly.
+We want to make sure that in more complex documentation structures, which may have multiple sub directories, we are still formatting name and paths correctly.

 ```py
 import unittest